mpaglia0/Static-Comments-Plus/README.md

         <h2>{{ 'Would you like to be the first to leave a comment?'|gettext(DEFAULT_LANG) }}</h2>
       {% endif %}
     {% endif %}

+If you want to use the PHP part of this plugin you need to copy and configure the ``static/php/send-comments.php`` file.

+TODO: publish a template form

 Here is an example of usage: